carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/05_SNP_filtering/README.md

 tabix -p vcf "$VCF_HQ"
 ```

+The raw VCF file was filtered with bcftools to retain only high-quality biallelic SNPs and to mask unreliable genotype calls.
+First, bcftools view was used with the options -V indels,mnps and -v snps to exclude insertions/deletions (indels) and multi-nucleotide polymorphisms (MNPs), thereby retaining only single-nucleotide polymorphisms (SNPs).
+The options -m2 -M2 restricted the dataset to biallelic variants, meaning that only sites with exactly one reference allele and one alternative allele were kept.
+The filtered output was written in uncompressed BCF format (-Ou) and piped directly to the next processing step.

+Next, the bcftools +setGT plugin was used to modify low-confidence genotype calls.
+The option -t q specified that genotypes should be filtered according to a quality expression, while -n . replaced genotypes failing the filter with missing values (./.).
+The expression FMT/DP<15 identified genotype calls with sequencing depth below 15 reads, and these low-depth genotypes were masked as missing.
+The resulting VCF was compressed in BGZF format using -Oz.

+Finally, bcftools filter was applied to retain only high-quality variant sites.
+The expression MIN(GQ)>=30 required all remaining genotype calls at a site to have a minimum genotype quality (GQ) of at least 30.
+In addition, the minor allele frequency (MAF) was constrained to values between 0.01 and 0.99, thereby removing extremely rare variants and nearly fixed sites.
+The filtered variants were written to the output file specified by $VCF_HQ.

+The final VCF file was indexed with tabix -p vcf, enabling efficient random access to genomic regions within the compressed VCF.

 ### 2. A VCF of SNPs shared in 80% of individuals
 ### 3. A VCF without missing data